 There are some places where you cannot open a cannabis retail store.
 More information about those rules is provided below.

 Ontario municipalities had a one-time option to opt out of having cannabis retail stores in their communities.
-They had until January 22, 2019 to notify the AGCO that their council had taken a resolution to opt out of having cannabis retail stores.
+They had until January 22, 2019 to notify the AGCO that their council had passed a resolution to opt out of having cannabis retail stores.
 Municipalities that choose to opt out can opt back in at any time—but once they have opted in, they may not reverse their decision.

 Therefore, cannabis retail stores cannot be located in a municipality that has passed a resolution prohibiting cannabis retail stores from being located in the municipality.